-Low vision is the loss of sight that is not correctable with prescription eyeglasses, contact lenses, or surgery.
-Low vision does not include complete blindness, because there is still some sight.
-Low vision can be treated or offset, however, with the use of vision aids such as magnifying glasses.
+It’s a loss of sight that can’t be corrected with prescription eyeglasses, contact lenses, or surgery.
+Low vision doesn’t include complete blindness, because you will have some sight left.
+It can be treated or offset, however, with vision aids like magnifying glasses.

-Low vision includes different degrees of sight loss -- from having blind spots to almost a complete loss of sight.
-The American Optometric Association divides low vision into two categories based on the vision in the best eye:
+The condition includes different degrees of sight loss.
+You might have a blind spot or an almost complete loss of sight.
+The Academy of Ophthalmology divides low vision into two categories based on the vision in your best eye:

-1. Partially sighted, meaning the person's vision is between 20/70 and 20/200 with conventional prescription lenses
+Partially sighted: Your vision is between 20/40 and 20/200 with conventional prescription lenses.

-2. Legally blind, meaning the person's vision is no better than 20/200 with conventional correction or a restricted field of vision less than 20 degrees wide
+Legally blind: Your vision is no better than 20/200 with conventional correction, or you have a restricted field of vision less than 20 degrees wide.

-Loss of central vision.
-A condition in which there is a blind spot in the center of one's vision
+- Loss of central vision.
+You have a blind spot in the center of your field of vision.

-Loss of peripheral (side) vision.
-An inability to see anything to either side and above or below eye level.
-Central vision, however remains intact.
+- Loss of peripheral (side) vision.
+You can’t see anything to either side or above or below eye level.
+But your central vision remains intact.

-Blurred vision.
-A condition in which objects both near and far appear out of focus
+- Blurred vision.
+Objects both near and far are out of focus.

-Hazy vision.
-A condition in which the entire field of vision appears to be covered with a film or glare
+- Hazy vision.
+Your entire field of vision seems to be covered with a film or glare.

 What Causes Low Vision?